Jessicavazm/JessicaVaz_T2A1-A/README.md

     - Credit reporting business
     - Business that sells/ purchase personal information

 There a set of principles that APP entities should follow when handling personal data.
 These rules ensure entities handles data safely and only necessary data is collected.

 The principles shares the steps before entities share data overseas, what to do with unsolicited data acquired, conditions required for organisations data usage for marketing purposes, steps to protect data from different case scenarios such as misuse, loss or cyber attacks.
 Obligations entities have towards individuals including data collection notification, data correction, records of requested access to data, destroy data in certain circumstances (purpose has been achieved and data is not longer needed).

+Breaching the Privacy Act can result in severe penalties including civil penalty up to $2,500,000 for an individual or up to $50,000,000 for an organisation.
+These are the maximum penalty for serious offenses and they are described in Privacy Act section 13G.
+Affected individuals have the right to sue individual/ organisations for compensation.

 #### Photo of Australian Privacy Principles from OAIC.GOV.AU
 ![Australian Privacy Principles from OAIC](./screenshots/APprinciples.png)

+### Spam Act 2003 Australia

+Spam Act was created in 12/12/2003 and it regulates commercial electronic mails.
+Just like the Privacy Act,the main penalty for breaching Spam Act is civil penalty.

 References: